AppalNet User Guides

 The Financial Aid Office will be notified when you drop courses and are no longer enrolled in any other courses.
 Based on the Return of Title IV funds calculation, you may be required to repay all or a portion of the financial aid you received.

-If you are an undergraduate, generally, your financial aid is based on an enrollment status of twelve or more credit hours per semester during the academic year, or a total of six credit hours for summer terms.
-If you are a graduate student, generally, your financial aid is based on an enrollment status of nine or more credit hours per semester during the academic year, or a total of five credit hours for summer terms.
-If you drop below the respective enrollment status during a drop/add period, your financial aid will be adjusted according to the credit hours you are enrolled in as of the end of the drop/add period.
+If you are an undergraduate student, your financial aid is based on an enrollment status of 12+ credit hours per semester during the academic year (6+ credit hours for summer terms).
+If you are a graduate student, your financial aid is based on an enrollment status of 9+ credit hours per semester during the academic year (5+ credit hours for summer terms).
+If you drop below your respective enrollment status during a drop/add period, your financial aid will be adjusted based on the number of credit hours you are enrolled in at end of the drop/add period.

-An unofficial withdrawal is a student who does not successfully complete any of their courses (receives all F grades or U grades), stopped attending classes, and did not complete any coursework as of the 60% point of the semester or summer term without officially withdrawing from the University, as required.
-An unofficial withdrawal may be required to repay up to 50% of the financial aid received for the term.
+A student is considered to have unofficially withdrawn if they do not successfully complete any of their courses (receives all F grades or U grades), stopped attending classes, and did not complete any coursework as of the 60% point of the semester (or summer term) without filing to officially withdraw from the University, as required.
+A student who unofficially withdraws may be required to repay up to 50% of the financial aid received for the term.

 Students who never attended any of their classes and did not complete any coursework are required to repay 100% of the financial aid received for the semester or summer term.